 Hydrocephalus is a build-up of fluid on the brain.
 This can put pressure on the brain and cause damage.

-Congenital hydrocephalus means a baby is born with the condition.
-This is often due to problems like spina bifida.
+- Congenital hydrocephalus means a baby is born with the condition.

-Acquired hydrocephalus happens after birth and can affect people of any age.
-It is usually caused by bleeding in the brain which can happen after a traumatic head injury.
+- Acquired hydrocephalus happens after birth and can affect people of any age.
+It may be caused by bleeding in the brain which can happen after a traumatic head injury.
 Children can also develop hydrocephalus due to a tumour or infection in the brain.

-Older children will not have the recognisable symptom of an enlarged head.
-For them the added pressure on the brain can cause severe headaches.
+Added pressure on the brain can cause severe headaches.
 Other symptoms can include: nausea, vomiting, sleepiness, problems with balance and motor skills, double vision and squinting.
-Children may also experience changes in personality, loss of developmental abilities (like speaking or walking) and memory loss.
+Some children may also experience changes in personality, loss of developmental abilities (like speaking or walking) and memory loss.

 Treatment for hydrocephalus

 The standard treatment for hydrocephalus is a shunt where a catheter (a thin, flexible tube) is placed in the brain to drain extra fluid down to the abdominal cavity, heart, or a space around the lungs, where the fluid is absorbed into the bloodstream.